cbshiles/KALX-libfms/doc/fms/background.md

 It is important to distinguish the _price_ of an instrument from the cash flows associated with owning it.
 Market traded instruments have prices.
+There is a mathematial theory that can provide a _value_ for a derivative instrument given the cash flows specified in a contract.

-We will use the term _value_ for the number a model produces as a putative price.
+The value a model provides is not a price.
+It is used for pricing derivatives, and people do transactions based on that, but one of the serious shortcomings of the theory is that it does not provide a good measure of how accuate the value is.
+Risk management of that uncertainty is still in it's early stages.

 ## Participants